Kong/docs.konghq.com/app/docs/0.1.1beta-2/cli.md

 ## quit

-`quit` performs a graceful shutdown of Kong.
-Like `stop`, it is a wrapper arround the NGINX `quit` signal:
+Gracefully stops a Kong instance by firing the NGINX `quit` signal.

 ```bash
 $ kong quit
 ```

-And for the same reasons as `stop`, it also accepts a configuration option:
+For the same reasons as `stop`, it also accepts a configuration option:

 ```bash
 $ kong quit -c <path_to_config>